 Île-à-Vache (Haiti): 18°06.394’N 73°41.654’W

-As there’s a Civil War on in Haiti and deemed unsafe, we decided to give the mainland a miss and head for Île-à-Vache (Cow Island) instead, which is off the mainland a little.
+As there’s a Civil War on in Haiti and deemed unsafe, we decide to give the mainland a miss and head for Île-à-Vache (Cow Island) instead, which is off the mainland a little.

-After a two and a half-day sail, we motored into the island’s bay at around 2am, very exhausted.
+After a two and a half-day sail, we motor into the island’s bay at around 2am, very exhausted.

-I was so tired that I fell asleep sitting upright in the cockpit, which is the first time ever on an approach.
-Had a rude awakening with a loud thud.
-My ears were telling me it was just a swell but my brain was telling me the sea was too flat in the lee of the island…both were wrong; we hit the bank!
+A rude awakening with a loud thud and my ears tell me it is just a swell, but my brain is telling me the sea is too flat in the lee of the island…both are wrong – we hit the bank!

 Illé a Vache

-A guy named Kiki who spoke fluent English paddled out and advised us to anchor in the lagoon as it was much safer in there, so off we moved again.
+A local named Kiki who speaks fluent English paddles out and advises us to anchor in the lagoon as it is much safer in there, so off we move again.

 The lagoon has 360°-protection and is just like a millpond.
 The scenery is stunning!

-For USD$1, an entrepreneurial small boy in his canoe would take us to shore.
-So, we decided to visit.
+For USD$1, an entrepreneurial small boy in his canoe can take us to shore so, we decide to visit.

-Took a little stroll through the village’s sandy paths, which is interesting.
-Not much to do here except fish and make babies, it seems.
-Walked past the church, which had some sort of service on.
-The high-pitch shrill of a female’s voice sounded more like an African ritual than a religion.
-Shame, I didn’t venture in but thought it wasn’t appropriate on this occasion, so walked the beach instead.
+Meandering past the church, some sort of service on and the high-pitch shrill of a female’s voice sounds more like an African ritual than a church service.
+Shame, I don’t venture in but thinking it isn’t appropriate on this occasion, continue to walk the beach instead.

 My gut feeling about Haitians is that they’re a very gentle people.

-I haven’t seen any fat locals here yet.
+I haven’t seen any overweight locals here yet.
 Their bodies are quite sculptured and beautiful, as are their faces.
-French and Creole are the main languages spoken and those who have gone to school can speak a little English.
+French and Creole are the main languages spoken and locals that have gone to school can speak a little English.

 Everyone comes to this island because it’s very safe but also to escape the war on the mainland.
-We were warned by many locals not to anchor close to the mainland as it is too dangerous.
+We are warned by many locals not to anchor close to the mainland as it is far too dangerous.

-Although the boat didn’t really need cleaning, we hired a local for the day to clean the outside of the cabin and polish the stainless.
+Although the boat doesn’t really need cleaning, we hire a local for the day to clean the outside of the cabin and polish the stainless.
 He did an excellent job and we paid him $US15 for the day.
 Locals earn $US2 per day at the resort.
-We also gave him a T-shirt and a pair of jeans, and was so appreciative and stoked, but also sad that we were leaving the next morning.
+Also giving him a T-shirt and a pair of jeans, he’s stoked and his appreciation is humbling, but also sad that we are leaving tomorrow.

 I lost count of all the visitors to the boat during the day.
-By nightfall the rain started setting in, so no more canoes ventured out and we were left alone once again.
+By nightfall the rain starts setting in, so no more canoes venture out and we are left alone once again.

-If you find yourself sailing to this island, some things that the locals asked us for included pens, writing paper, batteries, paint (for their canoes), fishing line and hooks.
-Simple things really, which most passing boats have onboard.
+If you find yourself sailing to this island, some things that the locals ask us for include pens, writing paper, batteries, paint (for their canoes), fishing line and hooks.
+Simple things really, which most passing boats do have onboard.